How Long Does it Take to Become a Realtor in Nova Scotia? Your Complete 2026 Guide

 Frequently Asked Questions

-Q: What if I fail the exam twice?
-A: Students who fail both attempts have one year from their last day of class until they can apply to retake the course.
+Students who fail both attempts have one year from the day they finished the licensing course until they can apply to retake the course.
+This 12-month waiting period is set by NSREC policy.

-Q: How long do I have to write the exam after finishing the course?
-A: Students have one year from the day they finish the licensing course to pass the examination.
+How long do I have to write the exam after finishing the course?

-Q: Are there accommodations for disabilities?
-A: Yes, the Commission has an Accommodation of Applicants with Physical and Mental Disabilities Policy.
-Requests must be made in writing to the Registrar before registering for the exam.
+Yes, the Commission has an Accommodation of Applicants with Physical and Mental Disabilities Policy.
+Requests must be made in writing to the Registrar before registering for the exam, including comprehensive disability information and medical evidence.

 Ready to Get Started?